akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Only counting active working days but trying to log all time off.
 Newest entries first.

+## Day 159: Monday October 4, 2021

+**Pomodoros Completed**: 5

+**Progress**:
+- [x] Read 109 prep articles
+- [x] Continue outlining 101

+**My Feelings**: Output was pretty good today.
+Always feels good to get to work straight away on a Monday.

+## Saturday October 2, 2021 - Sunday October 3, 2021

+**Pomodoros Completed**: 0

+**Progress**: N/A

+**My Feelings**: Didn't work this weekend.
+Meant to, but didn't make any solid plans.
+I'm trying to aim my expectations a bit lower.
+This was still the most productive week I've had in months however.
+Will aim a little higher next week.

 ## Day 158: Friday October 1, 2021

 **Pomodoros Completed**: 4